 The UK and USA has been at the forefront of this trend, with large operators and authorities looking to add convenience to passengers, and reduce dwell times, by implementing mobile ticketing solutions based on visual and barcode mobile tickets.

 In 2016 National Express in the UK introduced a mobile ticketing application and others including First and Arriva have done the same.
-In the US New York’s NICE Bus was the first bus mobile ticketing deployment in the country and other such as New Orleans RTA and Las Vegas RTC followed suite.
+In the US New York’s NICE Bus was the first bus mobile ticketing deployment in the country and other such as Denver RTD and Las Vegas RTC followed suite.

 With these systems tickets can be bought and displayed on passenger’s phones either as a digital visual ticket or as a barcode capable of being scanned by a reader.
 This has the advantage that tickets can be bought on any smartphone, anywhere, without the need to wait in line at a ticket machine or when boarding.